Shotgun assembly of labeled graphs: Combinatorial and sampling results

 \subsection{Sampling}

-In the regime where we have uniqueness of $(r-1)$-neighborhoods, then the coupon collector problem yields bounds on the probability of reconstruction.
-Let $\mrec(N,r,\eps)$ be the minimum number of samples so that the chance the graph can be reconstructed from the samples is least $1-\eps$.
+In the regime where we have uniqueness of $(r-1)$-neighborhoods, then once all neighborhoods have been sampled, reconstruction is trivial.
+Bounds on the probability of reconstruction then easily come from understanding the number of samples needed to see all neighborhoods, which is just the coupon collector problem.
+In this short subsection, we spell out the details around this statement.
+Let $\mrec(N,r,\eps)$ be the minimum number of samples of the $r$-neighborhoods of a graph $\gr_N$ on $N$ vertices so that the chance the graph can be reconstructed from the samples is least $1-\eps$.

 \begin{lemma} If for some $r$, $\nei_{r-1}(v)\not=\nei_{r-1}(w)$ for all vertices $v\not=w$, then \be{ \mrec(N,r,\eps) \leq \lceil N\log(N) -N\log\eps \rceil. } \end{lemma} \begin{proof} The proof of Lemma~\ref{lemoverlap} implies that it's enough to see all of the neighborhoods, possibly in multiplicities, since then we can build the network by overlapping the $(r-1)$-neighborhoods of neighbors of the sampled vertex.
-The bound in the lemma now easily follows from coupon collecting: if $T$ is the number of samples with replacement required to collect $N$ distinct coupons, then a union bound implies that for integer $M>0$, \be{ \IP(T> M)\leq N (1-1/N)^{M}\leq N e^{-M/N}. } Now setting $M=\lceil N\log(N) -N \log \eps \rceil$, we find \be{ \IP(\mbox{Can't reconstruct with $M$ samples})\leq \IP(T>M)\leq \eps, } and so $\mrec(N,r,\eps) \leq M$. \end{proof}
+The bound in the lemma now easily follows from coupon collecting: if $T$ is the number of samples with replacement required to collect $N$ distinct coupons, then a union bound implies that for integer $M>0$, \be{ \IP(T> M)\leq N (1-1/N)^{M}\leq N e^{-M/N}. } Now setting $M=\lceil N\log(N) -N \log \eps \rceil$, we find \bes{ \IP(&\mbox{Can't reconstruct with $M$ samples}) \leq \IP(T>M)\leq \eps, } and so $\mrec(N,r,\eps) \leq M$. \end{proof}